hemerajs/websub-hub/README.md

 ## Publish

-As soon as you want to notify about updates you can initiate a publish request to distribute your updates across all subscribers.
+As soon as you want to notify about updates you can initiate a publishing request to distribute your content across all subscribers.

 ```js
 var request = require("request")